Cathedral of the Immaculate Conception (Burlington, Vermont): Parish decline and closure

 The cathedral in its landscaped setting.

 Urban renewal affected the parish as the neighborhoods that once surrounded and supported it were removed.
 In 1999, Saint Joseph Church in Burlington was named the co-cathedral for the diocese.
 Because of low attendance and finances, the process for merging the two Burlington Catholic cathedrals began in 2017.
 The number of parishioners at Immaculate Conception had declined to fewer than 100.
 Sunday Masses were celebrated at St. Joseph, while Immaculate Conception had a weekday Mass at Noon and a monthly Mass in Vietnamese.
 Parishioners could have requested to have their baptisms, weddings, and funerals held there as well.
 The title to the Immaculate Conception property transferred to St. Joseph Parish.
 In April 2018 Immaculate Conception lost its cathedral status, and later in the year Bishop Christopher Coyne issued a decree relegating the building to secular use.
 On October 11, 2018, the Diocese of Burlington announced that it would sell the property.
 The last Mass was celebrated in the church on December 8, 2018.

 The diocese applied for a permit to demolish the church building in December 2021.
 The permit was issued in early 2023.
 A group of 10 area residents appealed the decision in order save the building from demolition because the property is the result of the collaboration of Barnes and Kiley, "two of the foremost designers of the 20th century."
 They lost their appeal to the environmental division of Vermont Superior Court on February 6, 2024.
 They also lost an appeal to the Vermont Supreme Court on December 6, 2024.
 The Cathedral of the Immaculate Parish Charitable Trust, which owns the building, is under contract to sell the property.
 Work to demolish the building began on June 2, 2025.
-Demolition of the Church was completed in September 2025.
+The demolition was completed in September of the same year.